nicthib/MLAuVi/README.md

-# mlauvi
+# mlauvi: An audiovisualization tool for neuroimaging datasets

-MATLAB GUI for data audiovisualization
+## Introduction